 We recommend that you use this function when the same query is run successively and when only some of the query parameters are modified at each execution.

 This function is optional and it can only be used on the Client/Server databases (available for Oracle, Oracle Lite, Sybase and SQL Server).
-In SQL Server, the Native Connector via SQLnCli may be required.
+In SQL Server, Native Connector via OLE DB or ODBC may be required.

 For the other databases accessed by a Native Connector, OLEDB or ODBC, HPrepareSQLQuery runs the query.